Survey on Causal-based Machine Learning Fairness Notions: Suitability and applicability

-Fairness notions at rung 2 ($TE$, $FACE$, No-proxy discrimination, interventional and justifiable fairness, and individual direct discrimination) are applicable in any scenario where either experiments (RCT) are possible or hypothetical interventions are identifiable.
+Fairness notions at rung 2 ($TE$, No-proxy discrimination, interventional and justifiable fairness, and individual direct discrimination) are applicable in any scenario where either experiments (RCT) are possible or hypothetical interventions are identifiable.
 As mentioned in Section~\ref{identInterv}, in Markovian models any intervention probability is identifiable from observational data.
-Hence, these fairness notions are always applicable in Markovian models, except for individual direct discrimination which assumes in addition that the sensitive attribute $A$ has no parent~\cite{zhang2016situation}.
+Hence, these fairness notions are always applicable in Markovian models.
 In semi-Markovian models, the applicability of these rung 2 notions depends on the identifiability of the intervention terms used in their respective definitions.
 For instance, for individual direct discrimination, the term in question is $CE(q_k, q'_k)$ in Eq.~\ref{eq:iddd}.
-For the particular case of FACE notion, even if the intervention quantity $\mathbf{E}[Y^{(a_1)}_i]$ in Eq.~\ref{eq:face} is not identifiable, it can be still estimated empirically provided the assumptions in~\cite{khademi2019fairness} in Section~3 hold.

 The bulk of causal-based fairness notions are defined in terms of counterfactual quantities and hence are placed in rung 3 of the causation ladder.
 In Figure~\ref{fig:diagram}, the counterfactual notions are ranked from top to bottom according to their degree of applicability.
 For instance, counterfactual effects are placed on top of counterfactual fairness to indicate that the former is applicable in more scenarios than the latter.
-In Markovian models, the top 5 notions ($ETT$, FACT, $NDE$, $NIE$, and counterfactual effects) are always identifiable and hence applicable.
+In Markovian models, the top 5 notions ($ETT$, $NDE$, $NIE$, and counterfactual effects) are always identifiable and hence applicable.
 That is, specific formula are already available to compute each counterfactual term used in their definitions.

-For instance, given a Markovian model, the three counterfactual effects (Section~\ref{sec:ctf}) can be computed from observational data as follows: